luoqingying/ResNet20/README.md

 # ResNet20

-Used PyTorch to implement the ResNet20 architecture
+Used PyTorch to implement the ResNet20 architecture.

+Training data should be handled independantly in this file.